Curves on Heisenberg invariant quartic surfaces in projective 3-space: The Picard group

 \section{The Picard group}

 In this section we determine the Picard group of a very general Heisenberg invariant quartic and show that it is generated by the 320 conics on the surface.

-It has been known since a hundred years that every curve $C$ on a general Kummer surface $Y$ is such that $C$ counted with multiplicity 2 is a complete intersection between $Y$ and some other surface in $\PP^3$ \cite{q_H} Chapter XIII.
-A modern treatment is given in \cite{q_GD,q_GD2}.
+It has been known since over a hundred years that every curve $C$ on a general enough Kummer surface $Y$ in $\PP^3$ is such that $C$ counted with multiplicity 2 is a complete intersection between $Y$ and some other surface in $\PP^3$, see \cite{H} Chapter XIII.
+A modern treatment is given in \cite{GD,GD2}.
 In particular, every curve on $Y$ has even degree.
-The Kummer surfaces that appear in the family $\mathcal{X}$ are Heisenberg invariant but this merely reflects a choice of coordinates on $\PP^3$; every Kummer surface in $\PP^3$ (coming from an irreducible principally polarized Abelian surface) is projectively equivalent to a Heisenberg invariant Kummer surface, see \cite{q_Do} Theorem 10.3.14 or \cite{q_GD2}.
+To be more precise, if $Y \subset \PP^3$ is the Kummer surface of a principally polarized Abelian surface $A$ with Picard number 1, which is true for a very general point of the moduli space of principally polarized Abelian surfaces, then every curve on $Y$ has even degree (see \cite{GD2} Theorem 4.32).
+The Kummer surfaces that appear in the family $\mathcal{X}$ are Heisenberg invariant but this merely reflects a choice of coordinates on $\PP^3$ (see \cite{GD2} Lemma 1.52).